Skip to Main Content

 The athletes start facing out and jump to a large macro with a twist in the air.
 The top section revolves around a knee bar between two volumes to navigate the holds to the top.

-Alejandra Contreras (CHI) topping out boulder 2
+Alejandra Contreras topping out boulder 2 in the final

 The third boulder was on the slab, which many struggled on.
 The start required the athletes to run to the starting position and then navigate a series of sloping volumes for feet and footholds for hands.
 The final move required a committing jump to the top hold.
-Only Natalia and Brooke would get to the second zone and top the boulder, each flashing it.
-No one else would get beyond the low zone.

-Alannah Yip (CAN) weighting her feet as she moves towards the high zone on the tricky Boulder 3 slab
+Alannah Yip weighting her feet as she moves towards the high zone on the tricky Boulder 3 slab

 The fourth boulder was the most powerful of the four and was on the steepest section of the wall.
 It started with a jump into an iron cross, then a powerful action to the left to the high zone.
 Then, a bump right to an undercut before the finishing moves on two slopers with white jibs to make them good enough to hold.